-The Will County Court Services Department is responsible for the community-based supervision of persons in the criminal justice systems who are on pre-trial conditions of bond or who have been sentenced to court supervision, conditional discharge or probation.
-Currently, four specially trained adult probation officer are assigned to the WCDC Team and supervise all WCDC participants to ensure their compliance with every aspect of their WCDC contract, including compliance with all treatment and supervision requirements.
-The WCDC Probation Officers works collaboratively with all team members, including the WCDC Judge, and they ensure that the entire WCDC Team is informed of a participant's progress or issues in a timely manner.
+The Will County Court Services Department is responsible for the community-based supervision of persons in the criminal justice systems who are on pre-trial conditions of bond or who have been sentenced to court supervision, conditional discharge, or probation.
+Currently, two specially trained adult probation officers are assigned to WCMHC and supervise WCMHC participants to ensure their compliance with every aspect of their WCMHC contract, including compliance with all treatment and supervision requirements.
+The WCMHC Probation Officers work collaboratively with all team members, including the WCMHC Judge, and ensure that the entire WCMHC Team is informed of a participant's progress or issues in a timely manner.